 Feelings, not Logic: Why You’re Not Consciously Aware

 Robert Wright says we are not aware of any of these tendencies going on.

-Because natural selection provided us feelings to guide us through, not rationality.
+Because natural selection provided us with feelings to guide us through, not rationality.

 We just feel closer to the daughter if we’re in a poor family and we have no idea why.

-Even brothers of poorer families tend to worry more about their sisters than their other brothers, the author say, and of course they have no clue as to why.
+Even brothers of poorer families tend to worry more about their sisters than their other brothers, the author says, and of course they have no clue as to why.